LibraryCarpentry/lc-python-intro/episodes/01-getting-started.md

 ::::::::::::::::::::::::::::::::::::::: objectives

+- Learners are aware of applications for Python in library and information-science work environments.
 - Learners can launch JupyterLab and create a Jupyter Notebook.
 - Learners are able to navigate the JupyterLab interface.
 - Learners are able to write and run Python cells in a notebook.